ORS: Data Submission-Contacts & Use of Force

 Comparison guide between FBI and State use of force guidelines

-What about SWAT or other activities involving multiple officers?
+- How are SWAT or other activities involving multiple officers reported?

 If a weapon is brandished during the contact then all officers’ names and other required information must be reported for that use of force event.
-In this case, if a firearm is in the hands of the officer in a ready position to be used, it is considered to be brandished.
-If the weapon is being carried on the officer’s back and is being held in such a way that it could be immediately fired, it is not considered to be brandished.
+In this case, if a firearm or long gun is in the hands of the officer in a ready position to be used, it is considered to be brandished.
+If the weapon is being carried on the officer’s back and is being secured in such a way that it could not be immediately fired, it is not considered to be brandished.

 Victims and witnesses are both excluded from the definition of contacts.
 If a show-up is conducted then there will be some limited demographic information collected for the witness in the context of the statute, which includes gender, race, ethnicity, and confidence of the show-up.